zwistillus/Blender_Batch_Assets_Tool/README.md

 ## Bugs

 - May ocassionally crash or partially convert files in the folder if the size is too large based on specs
-- Assigns them to undefined instead of labeled tabs (currently work in progress)
+- Assigns assets to the undefined tab instead of labeled tabs (currently work in progress)
 - Unable to mass delete once converted (deletion script currently work in progress)

 ---